Characterization of Excess Risk for Locally Strongly Convex Population Risk: Introduction

+To improve these, we provide a unified analysis of the expected excess risk for a generic class of iterative algorithms without any strong global conditions, i.e., global strong convexity or global growth conditions in \citep{yuan2019stagewise,charles2018stability,meng2017generalization}.
+Concretely, we substitute the strong global conditions with weaker local strong convexity (see Section \ref{sec:preliminaries}) of population risk around its local minima.
+The substitution is based on the fact that the nice strong convexity property can be locally (though not globally) satisfied by many important problems, e.g., PCA \citep{gonen2017fast}, ICA \citep{ge2015escaping}, and matrix completion \cite{ge2016matrix}.
+We derive our results via algorithmic stability and characterize the empirical risk's landscape.
+For both convex and non-convex problems, our results can be applied to any proper algorithms that approximate local minima.
+Moreover, our generalization upper bounds do not diverge with the number of training steps.

-Technically, we substitute the global strong convexity or global growth conditions in \citep{yuan2019stagewise,charles2018stability,meng2017generalization} with the non-degenerate Hessian assumption of the population risk at each local minima (Assumption \ref{ass:local strongly convexity}).
-Under some mild smoothness and boundedness assumptions listed in Section \ref{sec:preliminaries}, the non-degenerate Hessian at population local minima implies local strong convexity of population risk around the population local minima.
-Under these assumptions, we show that with high probability, the empirical risk is locally strongly convex around population local minima, and the empirical local minima concentrate around population local minima.
-These facts hold consistently when a sample is substituted in the training set.
-For convex loss functions, the proved local strong convexity of empirical risk and the concentration property of empirical local minimum allow us to establish generalization bound of the iterate obtained by a proper algorithm via algorithmic stability.
-For non-convex loss functions, by the algorithmic stability of an auxiliary sequence, we upper bound the generalization error of those empirical local minima around population local minima.
-Then we prove that, with high probability, there is no extra empirical local minima expected for those concentrate around population local minima which are shown to generalize well on unseen data.
-Finally, we extrapolate the upper bound of the generalization error to the iterates obtained by the aforementioned proper algorithm due to its convergence property and the smoothness of the loss function.
+Technically, we upper bound both generalization and optimization errors to control the excess risk.
+We first show a fact that the locally strongly convexity around the local minima of population risk (population local minima) can be generalized to the local minima of empirical risk (empirical local minima), and the empirical local minima would concentrate around population local minima.
+Then for convex problems, we establish the generalization upper bound of the iterates of any proper algorithm via algorithmic stability by leveraging the facts of iterates will converge to empirical local minima, which concentrate around population local minima.
+For non-convex problems, our generalization error analysis includes three steps.
+1) By applying similar arguments under the convex problem, we upper bound the generalization error of those empirical local minima around population local minima.
+2) Then, we prove that, with high probability, there are no extra empirical local minima except for those concentrated around population local minima with guaranteed generalization capability.
+3) Finally, we extrapolate the upper bound of the generalization error to the iterates obtained by the proper algorithm as they converge to empirical local minima.